 Our range of enforcement options

 When we take enforcement actions, we may do so either on a specific piece of content (e.g., an individual Tweet or Direct Message) or on an account.
 We may employ a combination of these enforcement actions.
 In some instances, this is because the behavior violates the Twitter Rules.
 Other times, it may be in response to a valid and properly scoped request from an authorized entity in a given country.
 Below are a range of enforcement options that we may exercise when conducting a review.

 We take action at the Tweet level to ensure that we are not being overly harsh with an otherwise healthy account that made a mistake and violated our rules.
 A few of the ways in which we might take action at the Tweet level include:

 Limiting Tweet visibility: This makes content less visible on Twitter, in search results, replies, and on timelines.
 Limiting Tweet visibility depends on a number of signals about the nature of the interaction and the quality of the content.

-Requiring Tweet deletion: When we determine that a Tweet violated the Twitter Rules, we require the violator to delete it before they can Tweet again.
+Requiring Tweet removal: When we determine that a Tweet violated the Twitter Rules, we require the violator to remove it before they can Tweet again.
 We send an email notification to the violator identifying the Tweet(s) in violation and which policies have been violated.
-They will then need to go through the process of deleting the violating Tweet or appealing our review if they believe we made an error.
+They will then need to go through the process of removing the violating Tweet or appealing our review if they believe we made an error.

-Hiding a violating Tweet while awaiting its deletion: In the interim period between when Twitter takes enforcement action and the person deletes the Tweet, we hide that Tweet from public view and will replace the original content with a notice stating that the Tweet is no longer available because it violated our Rules.
+Hiding a violating Tweet while awaiting its removal: In the interim period between when Twitter takes enforcement action and the person removes the Tweet, we hide that Tweet from public view and will replace the original content with a notice stating that the Tweet is no longer available because it violated our Rules.
 Additionally, this notice will be available for 14 days after Tweet removed.